JoaoVitorPimenta/DrainageBasinGeomorphology/README.md

 **Output:**
 **All morphometric parameters** - All morphometric parameters calculated, for each basin, in .csv.

-## Calculate hypsometric curve
+## Calculate hypsometric curves
-This tool calculates and plots the hypsometric curve, with absolute or normalized values ​​(from 0 to 1).
-The hypsometric curve represents the area above a certain elevation.
+This tool calculates and plots the hypsometric curves, with absolute or relative values ​​(from 0 to 1).
+The hypsometric curves represents the area above a certain elevation.

 **Inputs:**
 **Drainage basins** - Vector layer containing drainage basin features.